-What to Expect During a Scheduled Cesarean Section
+What to Expect During a Scheduled C-section

 Please arrive two hours prior to the scheduled surgical time.
-A support person is welcome to be present with throughout the process, from pre- to post-op.
+A support person is welcome to be present with you throughout the process, from pre- to post-op.

-During the procedure:
+During the Procedure

-The birth partner and baby will be escorted to a warm transitional room adjacent to the operating room where the baby will be dried and assigned an APGAR (activity [muscle tone], pulse, grimace [reflexes], appearance [skin color], respiration) score.
+- The birth partner and baby will be escorted to a warm transitional room adjacent to the operating room, where the baby will be dried and assigned an APGAR (activity [muscle tone], pulse, grimace [reflexes], appearance [skin color], respiration) score.
 This process takes approximately five minutes.

-The nurse will then return to the OR with the baby warmed and wrapped to offer the opportunity for skin to skin contact (if desired), a few moments of snuggle time and a photo opportunity.
+- The nurse will then return to the OR with the baby warmed and wrapped to offer the opportunity for skin-to-skin contact (if desired), a few moments of snuggle time and a photo opportunity.

 - Immediate surgical recovery happens in the Birthing Center suite, unless you have been placed under general anesthesia.

 - If general anesthesia was required, you will then recover in the PACU adjacent to the OR or be taken to the main PACU.
 This stage typically lasts approximately one to three hours.